 Scandinavian Design: Minimalism and Functionality

-• A Scandinavian interior (source: Freepik).
+• A Scandinavian interior

-Origins of Scandinavian Design
+Origin of Scandinavian Design

-• Minimalism and calm colors (source: Freepik).
+• Minimalism and calm colours (source: Freepik)

-The Democratization of Design
+Democratization of Design

-Key Features of Scandinavian Design
+Features of Scandinavian Design

 1. Minimalism